 While both of them are testimonial apps, Trust and Endorsal have some key differences.
 Endorsal provides users only with text testimonials.
 In contrast, Trust has a much broader functionality and gives you a freedom to choose between different types of customer feedback.

 We’ve taken a look at these tools and actually evaluated their capabilities.
 We are now ready to share our last word on Trust and Endorsal.

 If you’re still in doubt which of them to choose, consider the following:

 – Pricing.
 Although Endorsal doesn’t have much to offer, its cost is higher that Trust’s one.
 Their packs will cost you $29 per month minimum if billed annually.

 – Support.
 Both tools have a dedicated help center, handy onboarding notifications, and live chat.
 Also, Trust suggests some additional channels where you can get user support: video coaching sessions and a few resources like a public roadmap and a news feed featuring the latest tool updates.

 Summary: The choice depends on the goal you want to achieve.
-If you’re looking for an easy-to-use, comprehensive, and feature-rich testimonial and rating platform for your website, you might end up using Trust.
+If you’re looking for an easy-to-use, comprehensive, and feature-rich platform for your website, you might end up using Trust.
 If you’re looking only for text testimonials, Endorsal might be the better choice.
 However, it’s worth mentioning that their starter packs differ.
 So why would you get less than you can with Endorsal?